 Note: Alternatively, students may satisfy the Foundational Course Requirement by completing MATH 161, 162, 164, 165 and 235.
 Equivalent courses may be substituted for the above.
 Credit granted for AP courses may be used to satisfy foundational requirements.

 - MATH 236H: Introduction to Algebra I (Honors)

 - MATH 265H: Functions of a Real Variable I (Honors)

 - MATH 282: Introduction to Complex Variables with Applications

 In addition to the core courses, students must complete six 4-credit advanced courses as follows:

 - Four advanced mathematics courses, at least two of which are at the graduate level*

 - Two additional advanced courses with substantial mathematical content

 * Any mathematics course numbered 200 or above (excluding core courses) qualifies as an advanced mathematics course.
 Any mathematics course numbered 400 or above qualifies as a graduate level course.
-Graduate courses substituted in the core are not counted in the two towards the advanced requirement.
-For example, a student taking MTH 467 in place of MTH 282 must still take two graduate courses in addition to 467.
+All core course substitutions (MATH 235/236H/240H/265H/282) must be approved in advance by the Math Department Undergraduate Committee.
+Core course substitutions are rarely approved.
+Students seeking approval for such a substitution should visit walk-in hours listed on the math advising page to discuss their proposal with a member of the committee.
+Any graduate courses substituted in the core are not counted in the two towards the advanced requirement.

 Independent Research Project

-Students will work on an independent research project in either MTH 236H, MTH 240H, MTH 265H or one of their graduate courses with the agreement and under the close supervision of the instructor of the course.
+Students will work on an independent research project with the agreement and under the close supervision of a faculty member in mathematics.
+Students should sign up for Math 395W (2 credits) with the supervising professor.